What are today’s biggest insurance industry challenges?

 This is great news, because insurance carriers are becoming savvier to telematics’ potential, and have started leveraging this data not only for discount programs but also for surcharging and pay-per-mile programs and developing driving scores.

-We imagine that this data will also have a huge distracted driving information benefit; we are now watching it start to develop and evolve within the telematics field.
+We imagine that this data will also have a positive effect on distracted driving.
+And we are watching as telematics evolves and drives changes in transportation.

 Why Are Insurance Companies Focusing More on Telematics?